abanoubwagim/Salary-Details/README.md

 This project contains Two methods.

-This Project was worked on by NetBeans.
+This Project was worked by NetBeans.